supervisely/developer-portal/getting-started/python-sdk-tutorials/images/multispectral-images.md

 So, the method uploads images (which can be passed as channels or RGB images) to Supervisely and returns a list of `ImageInfo` objects.
 RGB images as paths or channels as NumPy arrays can be passed to the method or both at the same time.
 The result will be a group of images in both cases.

+{% hint style="info" %}
+Below, you will find examples of different ways to load multispectral data.
+However, it is important to note that you can group the images in any way you like: split them into channels, load them as a whole, or both at the same time.
+It is entirely up to you.
+{% endhint %}

 ### Upload an image as channels

 **Input:** 1 RGB image in PNG format.\